dnobrega/DNS/docs/index.md

 #### Invited talks

 > - _Simulations of flux emergence events._
+Centre for mathematical Plasma-Astrophysics (CmPA) seminars.
+2022-06-09 (online).
+> - _Simulations of flux emergence events._
-International School of Space Science: The different spatio-temporal scales of the solar magnetism (L'Aquila, Italy).
+International School of Space Science: The different spatio-temporal scales of the solar magnetism.
+2022-04-11 (L'Aquila, Italy).
 > - _Modeling solar coronal jets and surges._
 HINODE-14/IRIS-11 meeting.
-25-29 October 2021-10 (Washington, USA).  (online).
+2021-10-28 (online).
 > - _Surges: a fundamental piece in the solar atmosphere puzzle._
-XIV.0 Reunión científica de la SEA 2020-07 (online).
+XIV.0 Reunión científica de la SEA 2020-07-13 (online).
 > - _Modeling UV bursts._
 10th IRIS meeting.
-4-8 November 2019-11 (Bangalore, India).
+4-8 November 2019-11-06 (Bangalore, India).
+> - _Cool ejections following flux emergence in a RMHD experiment including heat conduction._
+Stanford University 4-8 November 2015-09-02 (Palo Alto, USA).

 #### Honors & Grants
+> - _PI of the computational grant: Coronal Bright Points on the Sun: a study from the photosphere to the corona (AECT-2022-2-0002)._
+Barcelona Supercomputing Center (BSC), Spain (2022-07).
 > - _PI of the ISSI team: Unraveling Surges: a joint perspective from numerical models, observations, and machine learning._
 The International Space Science Institute (ISSI), Berna, Switzerland (2021-06).
 > - _PI of the computational grant: Coronal Bright Points on the Sun: a study from the photosphere to the corona (AECT-2021-1-0023)._